yxh9876/Xuhang94470/final_project_part3.md

 The design decisions that I made was to distinguish what really matters to the target audience.
 Dataviz is about telling a story to the audience, so you have to know your audience and give them what they need/like and what you want them to know.
 In this project, the changes that I made was mostly to highlight what might intrigue the audience and also replace what might distract the audience.
 For example, I made the keywords in the paragraphs red and the most important conclusion golden to let the audience notice.
 In contrast, I deleted some unnecessary colors which didn't convey any meanings to avoid distracting the audience.

-To summarize, the most important thing that I learned during this project was to know your audience and attract them.
+To summarize, the most important thing that I learned during this project was to know your audience and attract them with your dataviz.
 # Link to final data story
 https://preview.shorthand.com/Wva3qby3cfOxygqE